kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 kuctl cancel --all --namespace insects
 ```

-This command (and others) will need to be designed with multi-tenancy in mind, because the requesting user should only be interacting with the jobs they own or control.

-> Question for thought: is there a difference between what might be a cancel or a delete?
-Is there an abstraction for a group of jobs that could also be cancelled or deleted?
+To support the multi-tenancy use case, filters for each of local-queue, cluster-queue and cohort will be allowed.

-### Watch Job
+### Watch Workload

-After submitting a job, it's nice to be able to watch / stream logs.
+After submitting a workload, it's nice to be able to watch / stream logs.
 That should be easy to do.

 ```bash
 kuctl watch taco-123